commercialhaskell/commercialhaskell/README.md

 * Share information on requirements so that open-source contributors can focus their contributions in areas of greatest need or opportunity
 * Publicize Haskell successes (and available tools/solutions) both inside and outside the Haskell community

 The following is a list of members of the group.
 Everyone is welcome to be part of the mailing list and participate in the Wiki.
-If you'd like to more officially join, please send a pull request adding yourself to the list below.
-If you'd like to officially join, please send a pull request to include yourself or your company in the list below.
-There are no requirements- financial or otherwise- on members of the group.
+If you'd like to join more officially, please send a pull request adding yourself or your company in the list below.
+There are no requirements - financial or otherwise - on members of the group.

 (Please try to keep the lists in alphabetical order.)